rasjonell/toon/README.md

 ### [fisher](https://github.com/jorgebucaran/fisher)

-Fisher is a plugin manager for Fish
+Fisher is a plugin manager for Fish.
 I've uploaded my plugins at `.fish_plugins`

 To install the plugins run: